fabiohj7/porfolio-website/portfolio/src/assets/case-study.md

 ## The Challenge

-Bryan Lahoud and his team were spending significant time reviewing every job offer manually.
+Brian Lahoud and his team were spending significant time reviewing every job offer manually.
 Each proposal required checking:

 - The relevant metal certifications.
 - Current metal pricing and cost feasibility.